No more holes.

 Pitta-Patta is a business that manufactures beautiful and soft genuine leather shoes for all ages.
 My wife and I started this business in the Mother city (Cape Town, South Africa) and this is our story…

 In the year of 2005 we went through a very rough patch financially.
 Our family of three at that time, I (Konrad), my wife (Marjolein) and our precious little girl (Amande-Leigh) lived in peace and harmony despite the huge lack of finance.
 Amande-Leigh at that time crawled vigorously and her shoes chafed through.
 Needless to say, she needed new shoes.
 Money??
 With what money can we buy her shoes?
-You might think it strange that someone in our day and age with hardly any money to buy his kid shoes, but it is true.
+You might think it strange that someone in our day and age hardly had any money to buy his kid shoes, but it is true.
 I went for many job interviews, but to no avail.
 My wife had a strong desire to stay at home with Amande-Leigh and raise her herself.
 Many times it looked like a suicidal choice, but we stuck to our guns, and we are so glad we did.
 One day we went to Tygervalley shopping centre to visit a leather shop and asked them for an off cut piece of leather.
 They gave us a green piece.
 So excited about it we went home and my wife made Amande-Leigh one shoe.
 Then she realized that Amande-Leigh has two feet and had to make another shoe.

 By now the excitement grew so strong in my heart concerning these shoes that I showed all our friends and I said, “We are going to have a business from this!”
 They all looked at the green pair of shoes I was holding up, but I saw that no one had any faith in what I just said.
 Even my wife looked at me in disbelief.